IngarKCT/LogCleaner/README.txt

 		Only delete files in derectories with a total size in megabytes (MiB) larger than this.
 Can be 0!

 	CleanDirectories
 		List of directories to watch.
-Every minute, the service will check each directory for size, and delete old files accordingly.
+Every CleanIntervalSeconds, the service will check each directory for size, and delete old files accordingly.
 If both CleanAgeMinutes and CleanSizeMegabytes are 0, the service will essentially just delete all files in them.